randalrausch/disruptwell/README.md

     - show what makes revolution
     -

+# Revolutions
+## 4th Industrial Revolution
-- Revolutions
+  - Describe 1-4
   - We are now in 4th industrial Revolution
+  -
-  - More productive use of resources
+## More productive use of assets/resources
+  - Real Estate Sharing
     - Air B&B
+  - Car Sharing
     - Car sharing
+  - Electrons / Energy
     - renewable energy
       - batteries, transmission, wind, solar economics
       - once we figure out how to share it in an efficient economy, ...
       - block chain for energy and commodity trading
+  - Gig Economy

+## 150 Gig Economy Apps...
+  yup, it's real now.
     - Gig Economy
       - use to be if a company needed a graphic artist, or an accountant, administrative assistant, designer, or a what ever
         - hire them